Notice of Privacy Practices

 - Learn how to improve our facilities and services; and

 - Determine how to continually improve the quality and effectiveness of the health care we provide.

-- Appointments.
-CHCI may use your information to call, mail letters or postcards, or send to your patient portal to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to the individual.
-You may request, in writing, that CHCI not use one or more of those methods for providing appointment reminders.
+- Health Care Messages.
+CHCI may use your information to call, email (if you provided an email address), text (if you provided a cell phone number), mail letters or postcards, or send to your patient portal to provide you with appointment reminders, flu shot reminders or other messages about your health care.
+You may request that CHCI not use one or more of those methods for providing reminders or other health care messages.

 - Required by Law.
 CHCI may use and disclose information about you as required by law.

 - Persons Involved in Your Care or Payment for Your Care.
-We may disclose health information about you to a family member, close personal friend or other persons you identify in your Permission to Share Health Information form.
-These disclosures are limited to information relevant to the person’s involvement in your care or in arranging payment for your care and only to those individuals you have specifically indicated we may communicate with.
+We may disclose health information about you to a family member, close personal friend or other person you have told us that we can share information with about you.
+These disclosures are limited to information relevant to the person’s involvement in your care or in arranging payment for your care and will only be made to those individuals you have told us that we may communicate with about you.

 - Public Health Activities.
 We may disclose your health information for public health activities.
-These activities generally include: 1.) to prevent and control disease, injury or disability; 2.) to report child or elder abuse and neglect; 3.) to report problems with medications; and 4.) to report immunizations to the CIRTS registry.
+These activities may include, for example: 1) to prevent and control disease, injury or disability; 2) to report problems with medications; and 3) to report immunizations to the CIRTS registry.

 - Reporting Victims of Abuse, Neglect or Domestic Violence.
-If we believe that you have been a victim of child or elder abuse or neglect, we may disclose your health information to notify a government authority.
+If we believe that you have been a victim of abuse or neglect, we may disclose your health information to notify a government authority.

 - Health Oversight Activities.
 We may disclose your health information to a health oversight agency for activities authorized by law.
 A health oversight agency is a state or federal agency that oversees the health care system.
 Some of the activities may include, for example, audits, investigations, inspections and licensure actions.